 Clicky

-This guide is for new riders who want to know the difference between a stand-up jet ski and a sit-down jet ski.
+This guide is for new riders who want to know the difference between the two.
 Learn a little about the history of both and see which one is a better fit for you.

 Before we get into it, let’s go over the features that make them so different.